quanSadie/SimpleMusicPlayer/README.md

 # SimpleMusicPlayer

-A simple music player using servlet, jsp, sqlserver, tomcat.
+A simple music player using servlet, jsp, sqlserver, tomcat 8.
 Feel free to DM me if you need anything :) .